dtorresev/Omron-Project/README.md

 > PI Vision was not included in the initial delivery of this project.

-Using a Modbus protocol implementing Modbus TCP/IP, communication was established with the TM5M-700 manipulator.
+Implementing Modbus TCP/IP communication was established with the TM5M-700 manipulator.

 Using AVEVA PI System, and joining a local server created for Tecnológico de Monterrey, we were able to create a personal database to gather information from the robot, monitoring its state during operation.